Anaphylaxis Training

 Infection Control PPE

-The NIPCM is an online Manual which is updated routinely, it has two primary Chapters which cover:
+National infection prevention and control Manual (NIPCM) for England is an online Manual which is updated routinely, it has two primary Chapters which cover:

-Chapter 2: Transmission based precautions (TBPs):
+- Chapter 2: Transmission based precautions (TBPs)

 Occupational Health (OH)